colinhoad/psion-opl-syntax-highlighting/README.md

 # psion-opl

-Syntax highlighting for the Open Psion Language (OPL) used by Psion portable computers.
+Syntax highlighting for the Open Programming Language (OPL) used by Psion portable computers.

 ## Features